nenosinc/iCloudDocumentSync/README.md

  2. Download your preferred iCloud Document Sync Framework release from the [Project Releases](https://github.com/iRareMedia/iCloudDocumentSync/releases) section.
 Frameworks are available as far back as version 7.0.
 Unzip then drag and drop the `.framework` file into your project.

 ### Traditional Setup
-Drag and drop the *iCloud* folder into your Xcode project.
+Drag and drop the *CloudDocumentSync* folder into your Xcode project.
 When you do so, check the "Copy items into destination group's folder" box.
-Delete the `iCloud-Prefix.pch` file.

-### Swift Project Setup
-To use iCloud Document Sync in a Swift project, you must create a [bridging header](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).

-If you already have a bridging header, simply import `iCloud.h` (use the `#import <iCloud/iCloud.h>` syntax when importing the framework, otherwise use `#import "iCloud.h"`).

-If you do not already have a bridging header, install iCloud Document Sync into your project using any of the above processes.
-When adding the files to Xcode, you will be prompted to create a bridging header - create one.
-Then, import iCloud Document Sync (see paragraph above).

 # Setup
 After installing iCloud Document Sync, it only takes a few lines of code to get it up an running.
   1. Import iCloud (see relevant install instructions above) to your header file(s).
-  2. Subscribe to the `<iCloudDelegate>` delegate.
+  2. Conform to the `CloudDelegate` delegate.
   3. Set the delegate and optionally enable verbose logging:

         [[iCloud sharedCloud] setDelegate:self]; // Set this if you plan to use the delegate